ballerina-platform/module-ballerinax-ai.agent/ballerina/Module.md

 Let's walk through the usage of the `ai.agent` library using [this sample](/examples/multi-type-tools/README.md).
 The example demonstrates the use of two types of tools:

 - To send a Google email, we utilize the sendMessage function from the `ballerinax/googleapis.gmail` connector as a tool.
-- HttpTools are used to create and list WiFi accounts through the `GuestWifi` HTTP service.
+- HttpTools are used to create and list WiFi accounts through the `GuestWiFi` HTTP service.
     - List available WiFi accounts:`GET /guest-wifi-accounts/{ownerEmail}`
     - Create a new WiFi account: `POST /guest-wifi-accounts`